jun182/awdl_disable/README.md

 # awdl_disable
-Script for disabling the awdl interface on MacOS
+Script for disabling the awdl interface on MacOS.

+Maybe one day I'll actually make a button for it.